mino-jeong/mino-jeong.github.io/index.md

 title: "Home"
 ---

-<p style="line-height:1.5"><strong>ABOUT ME</strong></p>
+<p style="line-height:1.2"><strong>ABOUT ME</strong></p>
-I am Minho Jeong, a senior at Busan Il Science High School</a>, expected to graduate in February 2025.
-My mathematical research interests lie broadly in pure mathematics.
-Currently, I am attempting to prove/disprove the Wall-Sun-Sum prime conjecture (also known as Fibonacci-Wieferich prime conjecture).
+<i><u>안녕하세요!</u></i> My name is Minho Jeong, and my research interests lie broadly in pure mathematics.
+Especially, analytical number theory is fascinating me these days, and I am attempting to prove or disprove the Wall-Sun-Sum prime conjecture, a.k.a.
+Fibonacci-Wieferich prime conjecture.
+When I'm not in the lab, you'll find me on the court playing basketball or tennis, the perfect escape from everything that keeps me busy.
+If you'd like to collaborate on research with me, or just shoot some hoops, feel free to hit me up!